smithla02/research-projects/README.md

 Design an AI agent for ice hockey within the SuperTuxKart ice hockey game using image-based strategies.

 #### Approach
-- Generated training data from simulated matches to train a Fully Convolutional Network (FCN) for puck detection.
+- Generated training data from simulated matches to train a **Fully Convolutional Network (FCN)** for puck detection.
-- Developed **two hand-tuned controller strategies**: a simple controller for basic gameplay and an advanced controller utilizing complex tactics based on the puck's estimated 3-D position.
+- Developed two hand-tuned controller strategies: a simple controller for basic gameplay and an advanced controller utilizing complex tactics based on the puck's estimated 3-D position.

 #### Technologies Used
 - Pytorch